AmaturJammy/Platte-Croissaint/README.md

 # Platte-Croissaint
-Platte Croissaint is the teamname for out hackaton
+Platte Croissaint is the teamname for our hackaton